tarunkrs/timer-worldclock-app/README.md

 # Demo of World Clock & Countdown Timer
-Make a timer in React that has a countdown timer feature and a world clock.
+Next.js app that has a countdown timer and world clock.

 # Project Structure
 - Frontend: Next.js for the user interface.